SchineD/microservice/README.md

 `./portal/bin/init_portal_application.sh` is also started on the CI server.
 Therefore:

-Never edit one of the generated files (with the exception of `app/package.json`).
+Never edit one of the generated files.
 The changes would not be visible in production!
 Always edit the **original file** instead.

 ## Before you try this application as-is